18F/uswds-jekyll/pages/training/coursera.md

 layout: page
 ---

 The SCINet Initiative and the AI Center of Excellence are excited to provide a training opportunity through [Coursera](coursera.org).
-This program will provide a limited number of Coursera licenses free to ARS scientists and support staff to complete courses and specializations focused on scientific computing and artificial intelligence.
+This program will provide a limited number of Coursera licenses free to ARS scientists and support staff to complete courses and specializations focused on scientific computing and artificial intelligence over 3-month increments.
 Successful completion of courses and specializations will result in **widely recognized certificates and credentials**.
 Note that you should expect to spend 2-3 hours per week on many of these classes, especially for the more advanced courses.

 ## Programs of Study